what we do

 We have established the first-of-its-kind RLO-to-RLO Fund—a fund for refugees by refugees.
 The fund is governed by our 6 organizations, and housed at Asylum Access in the United States.
 The fund will aggregate contributions and redistribute them to RLOs around the world.
 Our US-based legally registered fund puts philanthropic power in the hands of refugees and offers donors a way to safely and smoothly fund RLOs.

-We plan to raise and allocate at least $40 million USD to at least 100 RLOs over the next 5 years.
+We plan to unlock at least $40 million USD for local RLOs over the next 5 years.